talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 # Studying
 Just from this round of interviewing, I found that studying was actually a good idea.
 In the past when I'd interviewed, my primary focus was building side projects that I could talk about in an interview setting.
+And don't get me wrong, for some people, a job opportunity might fall into your lap, you'll ace the interviews, and get the new job.
+But actually putting in the time to study can't really hurt.
+Some people just get lucky.
+The rest of us need to study.

-This time around, with tools like CoderPad and CodeSandbox or whatever else is out there, it seems like a lot of companies actually want to do some real code challenges (some problem-solving, algorithm-y questions and some pair programming in a codebase challenges) with you in real time.
+When I was interviewing this time around, with tools like CoderPad and CodeSandbox or whatever else is out there, it seemed like a lot of companies actually wanted to do some real code challenges (some problem-solving, algorithm-y questions and some pair programming in a codebase challenges) with me in real time.
+Other companies did those same challenges in a Google Doc because they didn't want to pay for those services, which says something (not sure what) about their company's stability...
+Anyway.
+Many companies are really into this live coding thing.

-So with that in mind, and knowing that I wanted to interview at a large tech company, I did a lot of studying.
+With that in mind, and knowing that I wanted to interview at a large tech company, I did a lot of studying.
+In general, I wanted to get exposed to as many types of problems as possible.

 First, I took a couple classes online about algorithms.